Advertiser Disclosure

 PDX Rental Car Facility.
 Image Credit: Portland International Airport

-The rental car center is located next to the short-term parking garage and is accessible through the south tunnel.
+The rental car center is next to the short-term parking garage and is accessible through the south tunnel.

-The following companies are located on-airport property:
+The following companies are on airport property:

-Hot Tip: Avoid excessive rental insurance fees with these credit cards that include rental car insurance as a benefit.
+Avoid excessive rental insurance fees with these credit cards that include rental car insurance as a benefit.

 PDX Airport Hotels